google/syzkaller/docs/reproducing_crashes.md

 If the crash is not reproducible with `-threaded/collide=0` flags, then you need this last step.
 You can think of threaded/collide mode as if each syscall is executed in its own thread.
 To mode such execution mode, move individual syscalls into separate threads.
 You can see an example here: https://groups.google.com/d/msg/syzkaller/fHZ42YrQM-Y/Z4Xf-BbUDgAJ.

 This process is automated to some degree in the `syz-repro` utility.
-You need to give it your manager config and a crash report file:
+You need to give it your manager config and a crash report file.
+And you can refer to the [example config file](/pkg/mgrconfig/testdata/qemu.cfg).
 ```
 ./syz-repro -config my.cfg crash-qemu-1-1455745459265726910
 ```